Fatigue During Pregnancy

 Most women struggle with feeling very tired when they are pregnant.
 This tiredness, or fatigue, is most common during the first and third trimesters.

-During the first trimester, the fetus is growing quickly.
+During the first trimester, your developing baby (fetus) is growing quickly.
 Your body is producing higher levels of progesterone.
-This hormone has been linked to increased tiredness.
+This hormone has been linked to increased fatigue.

 Author: Healthwise Staff